singlestore-labs/wasi-data-python/examples/README.md

 When opening the project folder in VSCode, you should get a popup asking you if you want to open the project in a container.
-If not, you can hit **F1** and select **Remote-Containers: Reopen in container**.
+If not, you can hit **F1** and select **Remote-Containers: Open Folder in Container...**.
 At this point, you should be able to open the example notebooks and they will render inline.

 ## Run Jupyter notebook server in Docker